Get alerts of updates about «Information for schools, after school programmes and childcare centres»

 - No-one who is sick should attend.

 - Good hygiene is important and there must be adequate facilities for hand washing / hand disinfection.

 - Organise ceremonies for up to the number of people allowed (for example, by department in childcare centre or by classroom in schools).
-Currently, this is 50 people, but the government is considering allowing up to 200 people from 15th June.
+Currently, this is 200 people.
 See updated advice about events, gatherings and summer activities.

 - Children who attend the same cohort / class can socialise as normal.
 This also applies to people within the same household / family.
 Those who are not normally close contacts should stay one metre away from other children and adults.

-- Food and drinks should be organised as normal, with a focus on good hand hygiene and good food hygiene.
-Serve food in portions.
+- Food and drinks should be organised as normal, with a focus on good hand hygiene and general good food hygiene.